 The state of California has mandated certain class size maximums and adult-to-student ratios for specific Universal Transitional Kindergarten (UTK) students.
-These requirements go into effect in the 2023-24 school year and will expire at the end of the 2024-25 school year.
-This section explains the new state laws and shows how norms are calculated to help ensure that the ratios and class size requirements are met.
+This section explains the new requirement that goes into effect in the 2025-26 school year and shows how norms are calculated to help ensure that the ratios and class size requirements are met.